nicknash/RelaSharp/README.md

 * A [Michael-Scott queue](Examples/MichaelScottQueue.cs)
 * A bounded wait-free [SPSC queue](Examples/BoundedSPSCQueue.cs).

+## Demonstration Tool

+TODO

 ## Features

-TODO, flesh out / make this sensible!
+Roughly the things that RelaSharp does is:

-* C++11 memory model, except consume semantics.
+* Generate executions consistent with the C++11 memory model, except consume semantics.
-* Dead-lock detection
+* Dead-lock detection (including lost thread wake-ups), when exclusive locks are in use.
-* Live-lock detection
+* Live-lock detection: When a very long execution is generated, it is heuristically classified as a live-lock.
-* Random thread scheduling
+* Random thread scheduling: At every instrumented instruction, possibly generate a pre-emption.
-* Exhaustive "fair demonic" scheduling.
+* Exhaustive "fair demonic" scheduling: Depth-first search of all thread interleavings, avoiding false divergence into live-lock.
-* Execution tracing
+* Execution tracing: Detailed output showing file/line number and the results of every volatile load/store, interlocked instruction, etc.

 ## Basic Algorithm

+RelaSharp works by wrapping all memory model related instructions in its own types, for example, RInterlocked.CompareExchange wraps Interlocked.CompareExchange.
+This allows it to do three main things:

+* Generate pre-emption points for the scheduler
+* Generate results for the instruction that are consistent with the execution so far, but more likely to include a memory re-ordering than running the code natively would allow.
+* Record file/line number and results of the execution for review if the test fails.

 ## Memory Model Simulation